Chao-Xi/jxtechbook/docs/2025/sreln/6cloud.md

 - 1 Defining interfaces after development is complete.
 - 2 Defining interfaces only for current use cases
 - 3 Defining interfaces to support current, planned, and foreseeable uses
-- 4 Defining interfaces without considering reuse
+- 4 Defining interfaces without considering reuse.

 The correct answer is: